What To Look For When Reading Food Labels

 Research has shown that food colours can also have behavioural effects on children with Attention Deficit Hyperactivity Disorder (ADHD).
 [1]

-Furthermore, food sweeteners like aspartame can affect neurotransmitter function and increase irritability, depression, and certain aspects of neurobehavioral performance like spatial orientation.
+Furthermore, food sweeteners such as aspartame can affect neurotransmitter function and increase irritability, depression, and specific aspects of neurobehavioral performance like spatial orientation.
 [2]

 Please feel free to reach out if you have any questions or feedback